Working with Disability Services

 • Meet with professors during office hours to discuss how accommodations will be handled in each class

-• Schedule accommodated tests at least a week in advance when testing through the Weingarten Center
+• Schedule accommodated tests at least 8 days prior to the scheduled exam date when testing through the Weingarten Center

 Disability Services